Femicide in Mexico: Women at increased risk

-Out of all groups women, Indigenous women in Mexico are at a higher risk of being victims of gender-based violence, as well as an overlooked group in terms of seeking justice.
+Out of all women groups, Indigenous women in Mexico are at a higher risk of being victims of gender-based violence, as well as an overlooked group in terms of seeking justice.
 Indigenous women, despite comprising 15% of Mexico's population are overlooked in the discussion of femicide because of the factors that place them at a higher risk.
 80% of Indigenous peoples in Mexico live below the poverty line, in states like Chiapas and Oaxaca, the southernmost region of Mexico where most of the Indigenous populations live.
 The indigenous community in Mexico face a range of issues like discrimination and a lack of social and health provisions, but all issues specifically affect indigenous women the most.
 In this range of issues, indigenous women are also at a higher risk of facing sexual abuse as children and adolescents.

 In Mexico, human trafficking is a byproduct of the cartels, and factors like a history of sexual violence and low socio-economic development increase the risk of being a trafficking victim.
 For indigenous women, they make up 70% of the human trafficking victims from Mexican cartels.
 Additionally, targeting the economic vulnerability of indigenous women have caused maquiladoras, clothing factories, to spread across Mexican cities.
 These maquiladoras pay low wages to the workers, and are often in cartel trafficking hot spots.
 This combination of economic vulnerability near cartels has resulted in an increased rate of indigenous women facing death, rape, trafficking, and other forms of gender violence.
 The government of Mexico has ultimately failed to create effective preventative measures and social structures that would deter gender based violence.

 The Ingrid Escamilla case is an example of this, as mutilated pictures of the 25 year old's body were published in tabloids.
-Current sitting President Manuel López Obrador stated in a conference he did not want to discuss feminicide because it would distract from the raffle the government was holding, ultimately placing profit over security concerns.
+Former President Manuel López Obrador stated in a conference he did not want to discuss feminicide because it would distract from the raffle the government was holding, ultimately placing profit over security concerns.
 Society has not failed to protest the government's lack of action, causing the National Autonomous University of Mexico to shut down from protests accusing staff members of harassment and sexual violence.
 This is only a continuance of the 137% increase of gender based violence in Mexico from the last five years, as when the former President Felipe Calderón Hinojosa (2006–2012) declared a war on drugs, a notable spike in femicides was noticed in the Chiapas, Jalisco, Nuevo León, Veracruz, and many more states.